covrom/goerd/README.md

 # goerd

 This tool allows you to turn schemas into instructions for the database, including migrations between schemas.
 Create easy-to-read data models as contracts for agreement between architects, development teams, and team leaders.
+This tool provides agility to change the huge data model.

 ![Conceptual view](concept.png)